Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 In the preceding figure, the error information indicates that the MaxPoolGradWithArgmaxV1 and max operators report the error.
 MaxPoolGradWithArgmaxV1 reports the error during backward propagation.
 Therefore, construct a reverse scenario.
 The max operator reports the error during forward propagation.
 Therefore, construct a forward scenario.

 If an operator error is reported in the model, you are advised to build a single-operator test case and determine the error scenario and cause.
 If a single-operator case cannot be built in a single operator, you need to construct a context-based single-operator scenario.
-For details about how to build a test case, see  [Single-Operator Sample Building](#single-operator-sample-building.md).
+For details about how to build a test case, see  [Single-Operator Sample Building](#single-operator-sample-building).

-<h2 id="what-do-i-do-if-the-error-message-modulenotfounderror-no-module-named-torch-_c-is-displayed-when-tor.md">What Do I Do If the Error Message "ModuleNotFoundError: No module named 'torch.\_C'" Is Displayed When torch Is Called?</h2>
+<h2 id="what-do-i-do-if-the-error-message-modulenotfounderror-no-module-named-torch-_c-is-displayed-when-tor">What Do I Do If the Error Message "ModuleNotFoundError: No module named 'torch.\_C'" Is Displayed When torch Is Called?</h2>

 ## Symptom<a name="section1785905019184"></a>